Corporate Philanthropy, Research Networks, and Collaborative Innovation

 University of Hong Kong

 Using a unique dataset of corporate philanthropy, we find that direct giving activities are positively associated with more collaborative and original innovation.
 In contrast, our results do not hold for corporate foundations’ contributions.
-Our results suggest that much of what is ostensibly promoted as philanthropy actually reflects research-related partnerships.
-The effect of direct giving on innovation is more pronounced in more opaque firms and more competitive industries.
+Our results suggest that much of what is ostensibly promoted as philanthropy actually reflects research-related networking activities.
+The effect of direct giving on innovation is more pronounced in more opaque firms and more innovative and competitive industries.
 These findings provide evidence of the distinct motives by which firms choose between direct giving and foundation giving.
-This study suggests that firms can use direct philanthropy to expand firm-boundaries by outsourcing innovation.
+This study suggests that firms can use direct philanthropy to expand firm-boundaries by developing innovation with research partners.

 Keywords: Innovation, Philanthropy, Patents, Disclosureworking papers series